thudfactor/thudfactor/src/posts/2023/12/prefers-reduced-motion/index.md

 I can sympathize.
 I am prone to [sensory overload](https://health.clevelandclinic.org/sensory-overload), which is triggered by both motion and sound.
 Unlike folks with vestibular disorders, I don’t get dizzy, nauseous, or a headache.
 I instead get tense, anxious, irritable, and withdrawn.
 That’s why I’ve turned on “reduce motion” for every device that supports it.
 (It’s also the primary reason I run my browser with ad blockers on — one flashing or auto-playing advertisement on the screen can make the entire page unusable for me.)

 Motion sensitivity is a big problem for a lot of people, but web sites often don’t take that into account.
-I hope it’s not because they think you have to have a boring site and serve the rest of us, because since 2020 you can _totally_ keep your wacky spinning logo and turn it off for the people who can’t take it.
+I hope it’s not because they think they have to have a boring site, because since 2020 you can _totally_ keep your wacky spinning logo and turn it off for the people who can’t even.
 All it takes is a media query.

 ```css
 @media (prefers-reduced-motion: reduce) {